ElessarWillomoont/Llama_Adventure_AICG/README.md

 - Players are shot and killed by a sniper upon entering this area.
 - This encounter emphasizes the importance of scouting and caution in hostile environments.

+##### Act II: Eastern Abandoned City

+- Players can choose to explore either the residential building ruins or the research facility ruins in this area.

 ## How to Run